uclibs/scholar_use_cases/display_download/display_download_use_cases.md

 `So that:` users are aware of how large files may be

 `Done looks like:` this information is automatically generated from the file(s) I upload and displayed along with information such as Date Uploaded and Visibility

+##Submission 13 - Zoom and pan images \# Early Adopter
+`As a:` repository user

+`I want to:` be able to deep zoom and pan on large, high-resolution images

+`So that:` I don’t have to download a large image file to be able to zoom or pan

+`Done look like:` Scholar@UC includes an IIIF-compliant image server in its stack, making use of the image and presentation APIs to deliver content to users